nvrrdt/onzecurrency/papers/tackling_the_scaling_problem.md

 As the prev_hash in a block is not known at block creation, informing the network of a block takes more time then creating the blocks in parallel, a minute later the prev_hash is communicated with the next block and the block can be sealed then.

-When a user goes online, this user must be added to the database at the start of the block_creation_delay, otherwise this user might upset the order of the chosen-ones.
+When a user goes online, this user must be added to the database at the start of the block_creation_delay, otherwise this user might upset the order of the chosen-ones and the division of the shards.

 There's also a risk of users becoming headless, that is when a block or prev_hash communication didn't happen.
 Pinging another user is the solution, who can then communicate a correct block/prev_hash.